fourstix/Elfos-utils/README.md

 ## xsb
 **Usage:** xsb *filename*
-XModem Send command that uses the UART from the STG NVR/RTC/UART card instead of the bit banged serial routines to send the file named *filename*.
-This command is the compliment to the xrb XModem receive command, and can be used to send binary files from the Pico/Elf to another computer via the STG NVR/RTC/UART expnsion card's UART serial interface.
+XModem Send command that uses the UART from the STG NVR/RTC/UART expansion card instead of the bit banged serial routines to send the file named *filename*.
+This command is the compliment to the **xrb** [XModem receive command](https://github.com/rileym65/Elf-Elfos-xr), and can be used to send binary files from the Pico/Elf to another computer via the STG NVR/RTC/UART expansion card's UART serial interface.

 ## seq
 **Usage:** seq
 Set Q.  This command turns the Q bit on.
-(Q = 1) The Q bit is available for use when using the STG Expansion Card UART.
+(Q = 1) The Q bit is available for use when using the STG NVR/RTC/UART Expansion Card UART.

 ## req
 **Usage:** req
 Reset Q.  This command turns the Q bit off.
-(Q = 0) The Q bit is available for use when using the STG Expansion Card UART.
+(Q = 0) The Q bit is available for use when using the STG NVR/RTC/UART Expansion Card UART.

 1861 Pixie Video Demo and Utility Commands
 ------------------------------------------